 - help them feel “safe”

-- something they got as a great deal or that are bargain items they couldn’t pass up (I remember a patient of mine who told me her mother was “addicted” to QVC and other home shopping networks.
+- something they got as a great deal or that are bargain items they couldn’t pass up (I remember a patient of mine who told me her mom’s problem was that she was “addicted” to QVC and other home shopping networks.
 She had recently found out that her mom was literally getting dozens of packages delivered daily because she was buying (one (or more) of nearly everything she saw on these shows.)

 Why Do Elderly People Hoard?

-Often, those with a hoarding disorder don’t see that they have a problem, which can make it difficult to treat (and also tough for an adult child to clear out their parent’s possessions).
+Often, those with a hoarding disorder don’t see that they have a problem, which can make it difficult to treat (and also tough for an adult child to clear an elderly hoarder’s home of the excessive clutter).